 - Character profiles

 The point here is that it doesn’t really matter what you’re writing, as long as you’re doing a little bit of it each day.
 That way, the practice of writing a chunk of your novel each day won’t come as such a shock to the system come November.

 It sort of goes without saying, but one of the best bits of NaNoWriMo prep you can do without a huge amount of effort is reading.
 Try and take some time to read as widely as you can in the months before and after November.
 The more you expose your imagination to new worlds and ideas, the broader your own will become.

 In addition, you should try to develop the skill of reading critically.
 This will help you to hone your own writing craft when working on your own novel.
 There are lots of books and online resources you can use to help you develop this skill.
 Stephen King’s On Writing, for example, gives great insight into his grasp of the craft.

-Having a solid plot with carefully planned-out action points can make a real difference.
-It’s the plotting that will ensure your story doesn’t turn into waffle halfway through.
+Having a solid plot with carefully planned action points can make a real difference.
+It’s the plotting that will ensure your story doesn’t turn into rambling halfway through.
 I’m hoping to incorporate more plotting into my own writing this year!

 Make your characters believable by building them biographies and backstories.
 Ensure they’re well-rounded and carefully thought out.
 You can use a range of resources to help you do this, which I’ll link in my next post on character building.

 The same goes for the world your characters will live in.
 Do some research, and make a plan.
 Draw diagrams of your story’s locations and map out timelines for your fictional world too.
 The more effort you put into this part of your NaNoWriMo prep, the easier it will be to create an immersive, engaging world in your actual novel.